cato-droid/team-project_generative_agents/notes_test_outputs/notes.md

 -switch to most powerful gpt4all model possible
 -try to use gpu

+->no gpu support for gpt4all yet
+-> tried to use mlcllm, but failed to run it

 - split llm from the rest of the code and run it on the ssh server